-- 1. Arrange the tables into groups of three stations each.
-Set up each station according to the directions provided in the section of this manual entitled "Preparing Each Station," on page 24-30.
+- 1. Prepare a diagram of the room layout of the stations. - 2.
+Arrange the tables into groups of three stations each.
+Remember that natural or artificial lighting is needed for the microscopes, so locate all Station 1 setups first.
+Set up each station according to the directions provided in the section of this manual entitled "Preparing Each Station," pages 25-33.
 The materials listed specify what is needed at each station for each group that is being tested.
-Arrange the equipment exactly as it is shown on the Station Diagram. - 2.
-Place the Station Diagram at the bottom left corner of each station. - 3.
-Safety: The Performance Test is to be administered under the supervision of trained test administrators.
-Staff should exercise the same safety precautions that apply when students engage in performance tasks in a science classroom.
-Students should be monitored closely for safe use of equipment and materials at all times. - 4.
-Suggestion: Have a mop or sponge handy for spills at Station 1. - 5.
+The stations do not need to be in numerical order.
+Arrange the equipment exactly as it is shown on the Station Diagram. - Assign a group number to each set of Stations 1, 2, and 3.
+Use this numbering system to tell students which group they are in.
+This number will be recorded on the cover of each student's test booklet.
+The group number will be important when rating students' responses based on specific materials.
+For Group 1, the station setups should include Block B-1 and Slide X-1; for Group 2, the station setups should include Block B-2 and Slide X-2; etc. - 4.
+Write the school name on the chalkboard so that students can correctly and quickly record it in their test booklets. - 5.
+Instruct students not to bring any items with them to the testing room.
+However, reserve a location near the door for the quick placement of items that students might bring with them, such as books, bookbags, and coats. - 6.
+Give students the opportunity to visit the restrooms prior to the testing session. - 7.
+Place a sharpened pencil and one copy of the student test booklet face down at each station just before students enter the room.
+Have a supply of sharpened pencils available. - 8.
+Safety: Staff should exercise the same safety precautions that apply when students engage in performance tasks in a science classroom.
+Students should be monitored closely for safe use of equipment and materials at all times. - 9.
 Complete the Test Administrator's Record Sheet.
 This information is very important.
 It will be used to determine the range of correct answers by the teachers rating the students' tests.
 A copy is provided in Appendix III of this manual.